-Life is busy and we don’t always have the time to go on week-long vacations with our family.
+Life is busy and there is not always time for week-long vacations with our family.
 We can, however, find a day, an evening, or a weekend to plan fun and relatively inexpensive outings that the entire family will enjoy.

 Obviously, if you live in a large metropolitan area, your choices are going to be much more diverse than if you live in a more rural community, but no matter where you live, there’s always somewhere fun to take your family.
 Let’s look at some of the options: